 Regulations and Additional Information

 View a map of Mazama Campground.
 If you make a reservation, you won't be reserving a specific site.
-When you arrive, you will choose any open site of the type you have reserved (e.g. tent, RV without hoookups, RV with electricity).
+When you arrive, you will choose any open site of the type you have reserved (e.g. tent, RV without hookups, RV with electricity).
 Note: In 2021, due to the pandemic, you will probably not be able to select your own site.
 Upon arrival, a bulletin board will let you know which site has been assigned to you.

-Where Camping is Allowed in the Park and Nearby Camping Options
+Where Camping is Allowed and Nearby Camping Options

-Camping is only allowed in designated campsites within Mazama or Lost Creek Campgrounds.
+Inside the park, camping is allowed only in designated campsites at Mazama Campground and Lost Creek Campground.
 Overnight camping is not allowed in the park's picnic areas, parking lots, overlooks, and pullouts.
 Camping is allowed in the park for backpackers.
-Contact the park's Backcountry Office (541-594-3060, for information about camping in the backcountry.
-For a list of campgrounds outside the park, download a Lodging & Camping brochure from the publications page.
+Contact the park's Backcountry Office (541-594-3060) for information about camping in the backcountry.
+For a list of campgrounds outside the park, download a Lodging & Camping brochure from our publications page.

 Check-in is between 12 pm and 9 pm.
 Check-out time is 12 pm.
 Generators are allowed between 8 am and 8 pm.
 Campground quiet hours are 10 pm to 7 am.